 - Empty the basin of water and rinse the wig or piece in cool water.

 - Follow the same 5 steps as above for conditioning or if using spray conditioner, go to step 7

 - Gently squeeze out excess water.
 Do not rub or twist.

-- Spread the wig out on a thirsty towel and leave in a ventilated area to dry overnight.
-You should spray on a little leave-on wig conditioner, when you start the drying process.
+- Spread the wig out on a thirsty towel and blot.
+You can leave it on the towel in a ventilated area to dry overnight.
+You should spray on a little leave-on wig conditioner when you start the drying process.

 - When the wig is entirely dry, and not before, re-style the wig gently.
 We recommend a pick and not a brush.
 Shaking and fluffing by hand is your best starting point for styling.
 We offer good quality wig shampoo and conditioner for our customers.
 Do not use regular shampoo.
 It is too strong even for human hair wigs.

 - Follow the same first seven steps as above using lukewarm water instead of cool, and the manufacturer's prescribed shampoo and conditioner for your human hair wig.

 - Wigs may be set in rollers if desired and placed under a dryer or left overnight to dry at your discretion.
 A hot curling iron may be used on human hair wigs only.

 Synthetic Hair - - never use anything hot on synthetic hairNo blow driers, hot curling irons or straighteners!
 Excessive heat will melt or frizz the plastic in your fibers.

 - Pin the wig or piece to a styrofoam head so you can work on it.